nk12U/6-Layer-Neural-Network/README.md

 ```
 $ gcc Inference_6Layer.c -lm -Wall

-if you want to inference 0 by the trained model
+If you want to inference character 0 by the trained model.

 $ ./a.out fc1_6Layer.dat fc2_6Layer.dat fc3_6Layer.dat default_0.bmp
 ```